A note on the amplitude modulation phenomenon in non-canonical wall-bounded flows: Introduction and motivation

-\rev{However, it is noteworthy that the existence/description of causality between large-scale superimposition and amplitude modulation is still a topic of ongoing research \cite{andreolli_separating_2023}.
-Previous studies have also provided alternative descriptions of the amplitude modulation phenomena for canonical TBLs, such as the quasi-steady quasi-homogeneous (QSQH) theory from Chernyshenko and co-workers \citep{zhang2016qsqh, chernyshenko2021extension}.
+Here, it is important to note the fact that the amplitude modulation phenomena was originally proposed in the context of a canonical high-$\re$ TBL, to describe exclusively the effect of energetic large-scale structures superimposing onto, and modulating the amplitude of, inner scales (which are $\re$-invariant).
+Per this original definition, the phenomenon is associated with an inherent sense of directionality, \emph{i.e.} it is implied that the large-scale structure dynamics govern their non-linear interaction with the inner scales.
+This makes sense given that the experiments of Hutchins \& Marusic \cite{hutchins_evidence_2007} and Mathis et al. \citep{mathis_large-scale_2009} were focused on $\re$-effects in a canonical TBL, where the increase in amplitude modulation can be solely attributed to the $\re$-dependent energization of the large-scale structures.
+It is also noteworthy that the existence/description of causality between large-scale superimposition and amplitude modulation is still a topic of ongoing research \cite{andreolli_separating_2023}.
+Previous studies have also \rahul{proposed} alternative descriptions of the amplitude modulation phenomena for canonical TBLs, such as the quasi-steady quasi-homogeneous (QSQH) theory \rahul{of} Chernyshenko and co-workers \citep{zhang2016qsqh, chernyshenko2021extension}.
 This theory mathematically relates the amplitude of inner-scale fluctuations in the near-wall region to large-scale fluctuations in skin friction, without making explicit assumptions about the nature of interactions between structures in the inner and outer layers (\emph{i.e.} superimposition).
-As such, the `cause-and-effect' relationship between amplitude modulation and large-scale motions in the near-wall region remains an open question.
-The present study limits its investigation to quantifying the variation of non-linear interactions in the TBL (which include amplitude modulation) with increasing intensities of non-canonical perturbations.
-As a consequence, the present conclusions do not depend on the interpretation of exact physical mechanisms governing the amplitude modulation phenomena.}
+As such, the `cause-and-effect' relationship between amplitude modulation and large-scale motions in the near-wall region remains an open question. \rahul{It is noteworthy to also consider the recent interest in revisiting the physical interpretation of the amplitude modulation coefficient definition ($R$), based on consideration of the interactions between the mean flow and the large-scales \cite{Cui_AmplitudeModulation_}.
+However, the present study limits its investigation and interpretation to the classical definitions of quantifying the hierarchy of non-linear triadic interactions within the TBL (amplitude modulation included; \cite{mathis_large-scale_2009,duvvuri_triadic_2015}), and extending it to the TBL scenarios associated with different non-canonical perturbations.
+As a consequence, the present conclusions do not depend on any new perceptions/interpretations of the exact physical mechanisms governing the amplitude modulation phenomena.}

 Based on the observations described above, the amplitude modulation phenomena can be considered as a subset of the non-linear triadic interactions coexisting across the entire TBL scale hierarchy \cite{duvvuri_triadic_2015}.
 The triadic nature of these interactions emerges from the quadratic non-linearity in the governing Navier-Stokes equations.
 Triadically-coupled scales correspond to the frequency scales of three eddies (say, $l$, $m$ and $n$) that are inter-connected via any of the following relations: